B1n4Ryb2D455/saraprojectsix/README.md

 ## Ways to Interact or Develop:
 1. Fork the repository
-2. Clone the repository to your machine *you will need a code editor*
+2. Clone the repository to your machine
-3. Download the ZIP file *you must spin up a server from the command line to interact with this app*
+3. Download the ZIP file
+*you will need a code editor - you must spin up a server from the command line to interact with this app*

 ## Description
 An app similar to Goodreads used to track books a person is reading, wants to read, or has read.
 There is search function capability as well as the ability to move the books between shelves with a few clicks.
 This project was project six in the Google Udacity Front End Web developer nanodegree.